 In rental properties, the communities tend to be more transient.
-Most often, residents sign a six-month, nine-month, or a twelve-month lease for a rental property.
+Most often, residents sign a six-month, nine-month, or twelve-month lease for a rental property.
 In many cases, owners don’t even require leases, and residency is based on a month-to-month agreement.
 This allows for an occupant to move very easily if they feel crime has reached a level they will not tolerate.
 It is easier to move away from crime than to confront it.

 The San Diego Police Department offers standardized training for owners and managers of multi-housing properties.
-Currently scheduled training sessions appear below.

 |Upcoming CFMH Trainings||Location||Invitation|